 In June 2020, the Company's subsidiary, Koulou Gold, entered into a property earn-in agreement with Global Mineraie SA., ("GMSA") to acquire up to 100% of a property located in the Bouafle greenstone belt in Ivory Coast (the "Sakassou Property").
-The Company is entitled to acquire a 100% interest in the Sakassou Property upon completion of the following:
+The Company is entitled to acquire a 100% interest in the Sakassou Property upon completion of making aggregate cash payment totaling US\$5,600,000, making cash payment of US\$66,000 an a third party vendor for outstanding trench assay results, issuing US\$500,000 in Koulou Gold shares, and incurring US\$10 million in exploration expenditures.
+Upon completion of the earn-in agreement, the Company will also grant GMSA a 2% net smelter return royalty on the Sakassou Property, of which one-half (1%) may be purchased by the Company at any time for an aggregate payment of \$5,000,000.

-Phase 1 Earn-In (51%)

-- Cash payment of US\$100,000 to GMSA upon execution of the agreement (paid); - Cash payment of US\$66,000 an a third party vendor for outstanding trench assay results (paid); and - Incur US\$2 million in exploration expenditures, with firm commitment of 3,000 meters of reverse-circular drilling on or before December 14, 2022.